yoeunes/valet-linux/index.md

 <a name="changing-tld"></a>
 **Changing domain TLD**

-After installation all valet sites are assigned the `.dev` TLD, so if you have a folder named `foo` it will have the `foo.dev` URL.
+After installation all valet sites are assigned the `.test` TLD, so if you have a folder named `foo` it will have the `foo.test` URL.

 If you would like to change the TLD for all your valet sites use the `domain` command.